MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-dlp.md

 1. **Create policies to identify sensitive information in files**: Once you know the kinds of information you want to protect, it's time to create policies to detect them.
 Start by creating the following policies:

     **File policy**
     Use this type of policy to scan the content of files stored in your API connected cloud apps in near real-time and data at rest.
-Files are scanned using one of our supported inspection methods including **Azure Information Protection encrypted content** thanks to its **native integration** with Defender for Cloud Apps.
+Files are scanned using one of our supported inspection methods including **Microsoft Information Protection encrypted content** thanks to its **native integration** with Defender for Cloud Apps.

     1. Go to **Control** > **Policies**, click **Create Policy**, and then select **File policy**.
     1. Under **Inspection method**, choose and configure one of the following classification services:

-        - **[Data Classification Services](dcs-inspection.md)**: Uses classification decisions you've made across Office 365, Azure Information Protection, and Defender for Cloud Apps to provide a unified labeling experience.
+        - **[Data Classification Services](dcs-inspection.md)**: Uses classification decisions you've made across Office 365, Microsoft Information Protection, and Defender for Cloud Apps to provide a unified labeling experience.
 This is the preferred content inspection method as it provides a consistent and unified experience across Microsoft products.
         - **[Built-in DLP](content-inspection-built-in.md)**: Inspects files for sensitive information using our built-in DLP content inspection engine.
         - **[External DLP integration](icap-stunnel.md)**: For enterprises wishing to use their own third-party DLP solutions, Defender for Cloud Apps file policies can securely direct files for inspection to your external DLP solution via an ICAP server.